0joche/Agile-final-project/README.md

-# Agile-final-project
+# Agile-final-project-A
-This repository contains my IBM Agile final project
+This repository contains an adjustment of my IBM Agile final project